Ayahuasca scared the living sh*t out of me, and then healed me in her own unique way

 —-

 Albert Einstein once said “You can’t fix a problem with the same mind that created it.”
 Our rational, thinking mind can be very intellectual, but it’s not always right.
 Mother Ayahuasca helps us to get outside of that everyday mind, and into the bigger picture.
 You don’t have to use plant medicine to see this either.
-You can use meditation.
-But plant medicine certainly is a fast track to get there.
+There are so many other modalities such as mediation, traditional yoga practices, guided hypnosis, EMDR, really, the list is endless.
+So explore what works best for you.

 See also: